What Makes a Breed Good for First-Time Owners?

 Size: 13-18 pounds | Energy: Low to moderate | Lifespan: 9-14 years

-The Cavalier is the ideal choice for first-time owners who want a smaller, calmer dog.
-They are affectionate to the point of being described as "velcro dogs" and adapt well to both apartments and houses.
-They get along with other pets and are gentle with children.
+The Cavalier is a solid choice if you want a smaller, calmer dog.
+They're affectionate to the point of being "velcro dogs."
+They adapt easily to both apartments and houses.
+They get along with other pets and are gentle with kids.

-Considerations: Cavaliers are prone to mitral valve disease (a heart condition) and syringomyelia (a neurological condition).
-Buy from a breeder who tests for these conditions, or consider adopting a Cavalier rescue.
+Considerations: Health is the big catch here.
+When I worked at the clinic, I saw a lot of Cavaliers with mitral valve disease (a heart condition) and syringomyelia (a neurological issue).
+Buy from a breeder who rigorously tests for these.
+Or better yet, look for a Cavalier rescue.

 Best for: Apartment dwellers, retirees, families with young children, anyone who wants a lap dog that still enjoys walks.